Voyage Log: A Yachtsman’s Cruise

 Then suddenly the first of the supermaxi yachts came racing through the heads.
 Captain Simon skillfully maneuvered the Coral Discoverer into position so we could get amongst the fleet.
 Guest lecturer Sue, a veteran of 17 Sydney to Hobart yacht races provided excellent commentary on what tactics the yachts would use to take advantage of the winds and currents.
-We were moving along at speed in Coral Discoverer, however it looked as if were standing still as Andoo Comanche raced up behind as though we were standing still and it
+We were moving along at speed in Coral Discoverer, however it looked as if were standing still as Andoo Comanche raced up behind.

 We continued to follow the fleet down the coast as Sue continued to provide commentary.